SamarthBhatia/SelfGrowNetworkDefense/status.md

 - **Swarm Trust Hardening:**
     - Upgraded `TPM` simulation to use true asymmetric cryptography (`ed25519-dalek`) with a registry of public keys, ensuring `SecurityCell` logic cannot access secrets.
     - Implemented robust signature generation and verification binding `step`, `payload_hash`, and `cell_id`.
+- **Final Hardening**:
+    - Removed `Clone` and `Debug` from `TPM` to prevent accidental key exfiltration.
+    - Implemented manual redaction for `TPM` logging.
+    - Refined `MorphogeneticApp` to filter pending signals from blacklisted neighbors in both `Global` and `Graph` modes, ensuring immediate quarantine effect.

 ### In Progress
 - Analyzing the effectiveness of defense evolution (genome drift) under adversarial pressure.